telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/templating/editor-templates.md

 # Editor Templates

+The Kendo UI Grid for ASP.NET MVC relies on ASP.NET MVC editor templates to create the editing UI.

-## Introduction
+## Configuration

-Kendo Grid for ASP.NET MVC relies on ASP.NET MVC editor templates to create the editing UI.
-If the grid is configured for in-line or in-cell editing the [Html.EditorFor](https://msdn.microsoft.com/en-us/library/system.web.mvc.html.editorextensions.editorfor.aspx) method is used to get the editor HTML for every property which is editable.
-So for this configuration:
+If the Grid is configured for in-line or in-cell editing, the [`Html.EditorFor`](https://msdn.microsoft.com/en-us/library/system.web.mvc.html.editorextensions.editorfor.aspx) method is used to get the editor HTML for every property which is editable.

+### Overview

+For the configuration demonstrated in the example below, the configuration shown later on will be used to get the editor HTML for the `OrderDate` and `ShipCountry` properties.

+###### Example

       Html.Kendo().Grid<Order>()
           .Name("Grid")
           .Columns(columns =>
           {
               columns.Bound(o => o.OrderDate);
               columns.Bound(o => o.ShipCountry);
           })
           .Editable(editable => editable.Mode(GridEditMode.InLine))

-the following code will be used to get the editor HTML for the `OrderDate` and `ShipCountry` properties:
+The example below demonstrates the code that will be used to get the editor HTML for the `OrderDate` and `ShipCountry` properties.

+###### Example

       Html.EditorFor(o => o.OrderDate);
       Html.EditorFor(o => o.ShipCountry);

-If the grid is configured for pop-up editing the [Html.EditorForModel](https://msdn.microsoft.com/en-us/library/system.web.mvc.html.editorextensions.editorformodel.aspx) is used to get the editor HTML for the whole model.
+If the Grid is configured for pop-up editing, the [`Html.EditorForModel`](https://msdn.microsoft.com/en-us/library/system.web.mvc.html.editorextensions.editorformodel.aspx) is used to get the editor HTML for the whole model.

-A lot of additional info about ASP.NET MVC editor templates can be found in the [ASP.NET MVC 2 Templates](http://bradwilson.typepad.com/blog/2009/10/aspnet-mvc-2-templates-part-1-introduction.html) blog post series.
+Fro more information on ASP.NET MVC editor templates, refer to [this blog post series on ASP.NET MVC 2 templates](http://bradwilson.typepad.com/blog/2009/10/aspnet-mvc-2-templates-part-1-introduction.html).

-## Create Custom Editor for a Bound Property
+### Create Custom Editors for Bound Properties

 Often there is need to create a custom editor for a specific property.
-For example show a dropdownlist which contains all available values a property can take.

-This is done by creating an editor template for that property:
+For example, to show a DropDownList which contains all available values a property can take.
+This is done by creating an editor template for the property.

-1. Consider the following models which represents the Order and Employee entities from the Northwind database:
+**Step 1** Consider the following models which represent the **Order** and **Employee** entities from the **Northwind** database.

+###### Example

         public class Order
         {